 I want to take this opportunity to express, once again, that my musical goal, when I came to the U.S. in 1980, was to compete and find my place among my colleagues in the jazz world.
 Coming to this country to find my place as an Afro-Cuban drummer would have been the easy way out, so I took on a real challenge and fought the good fight.
 I was fortunate that Dizzy Gillespie and other jazz icons gave me the opportunity, and I made the most of it.
 So, I’m fighting this fight for those young musicians around the world, especially in Latin America, who dream about coming to this country and becoming jazz drummers and jazz musicians.

-UPDATE 2020: In 2017 Berroa released Straight Ahead From Havana featuring Martin Bejerano – Piano, Josh Allen – Upright Bass with special guests Conrado “Coky” Gracia – percussion, and Ruben Blades – lead vocal.
-The tracks are Alma Con Alma, La Tarde, Drume Negrita, No Te Importa Saber, Negro De Sociedad, Deja Que Siga Solo, Los Tres Golpes, Si Me Pudieras Querer, Nuestras Vidas, and Me Recordaras.
+In 2017 Berroa released Straight Ahead From Havana featuring Martin Bejerano – Piano, Josh Allen – Upright Bass with special guests Conrado “Coky” Gracia – percussion, and Ruben Blades – lead vocal.
+The tracks include: Alma Con Alma, La Tarde, Drume Negrita, No Te Importa Saber, Negro De Sociedad, Deja Que Siga Solo, Los Tres Golpes, Si Me Pudieras Querer, Nuestras Vidas, and Me Recordaras.